-OUR ROOTS: CULTURAL ANTHROPOLOGY
+OUR ROOTS: SOCIAL ANTHROPOLOGY

 Anthropology is the study of how people shape cultures and how cultures shape people.
 Anthropologists do not look so much at the individuals in an organization but rather more at ‘the spaces between people’.
 At the relationships between people, the kinship systems, the expectations, the unwritten rules and the judgments that seem to hang in the air.
 Anthropologists listen to the small details to get the bigger picture.
 As their starting point they take the dynamics between different worlds – teams, departments, sub-cultures, paper realities and the experienced realities.
 There is always tension between these worlds through which the anthropologist moves as an interpreter of (sub) cultures and social systems.
 Clashing worlds between client and provider, management and the work floor, IT and the rest of the organization.
-But also between men and women, age groups, ethnic difference and religious worldviews.
+But also between men and women, age groups, ethnic differences and religious worldviews.

-It is the anthropologist’s fate to always be in-between things: cultures, countries, languages, and even realities.
+It is the anthropologist’s fate to always be in between things: cultures, countries, languages, and even realities.
 The aim is to get to know and understand every (sub) culture from the inside out and to understand it as someone would themself understand work and life.
 Without judgment.
-Any judgment may be attached later by looking at a culture from the perspective of the outsider.
-To determine whether the usual way of working, is really desirable.
-To decide if change is needed.
-All, so that we can talk about our ways of doing and spread and embed new desired behaviors and rituals.
+Any judgment may be attached later on, by looking at a culture from the perspective of the outsider.
+To determine whether the established culture and work method really is desirable.
+To decide if change is needed and if so, what change is needed.

 If you let an anthropologist look at organizations it is as if you switch from black and white to color TV.
 Challenge the Obvious.
 Every day.